BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

  I used a combination of gradient (x-direction) and HLS colorspace thresholding on the S-channel.
-See `binarize_frame()` in `image_binarization.py` and the illustrations in the following images.
+See `binarize_frame()` at line 100 in `image_binarization.py` and the illustrations in the following images.

- I used the sobel operator to calculate the x- or y-gradients (opencv function `cv2.Sobel()`).
-The magnitude and direction gradients were derived from the x- and y-gradients.
+ I used the sobel operator to calculate the x- or y-gradients (opencv function `cv2.Sobel()`, line 29 in `image_binarization.py`).
+The magnitude and direction gradients were derived from the x- and y-gradients (line 60 and line 90 in `image_binarization.py`).
 After experimenting somewhat with these gradients and their combinations, I concluded that just the x-gradient was sufficient to achieve a good performance with the project-video.
 Since the lane-lines are more or less vertical in the camera images, the x-gradient captures them most clearly.

-With hints from the project guidelines and after experimenting with the HLS colorspace, I found that the S (saturation)-channel captured the lane-lines quite well.
+With hints from the project guidelines and after experimenting with the HLS colorspace, I found that the S (saturation)-channel captured the lane-lines quite well (line 135 in `image_binarization.py`).
 It was independent of lane-line color (yellow/white) and pretty robust against contrast changes on the road-surface, e.g. due to shadows.

-My final image binarization routine uses a combination of x-gradient and S-channel thresholding.
+My final image binarization routine uses a combination of x-gradient and S-channel thresholding (line 122 in `image_binarization.py`).
 This combined thresholding is illustrated in the images below:

 [image1XGradientThreshold]: ./output_images/1-x-gradient-threshold.png "Undistorted road image"
 ![alt text][image1XGradientThreshold]